 Taizé Community

-In 1940, in a small village in Burgundy, on a gentle hill not far from Cluny, something profoundly unusual arose.
-The young Swiss theology student Roger Schutz, later known as Brother Roger, settled in Taizé to offer shelter to people in need.
-What began as a welcoming of refugees became a lifelong project: From this act of solidarity developed a community that continues to attract people from all over the world today – the Taizé Community .
+In a small village in Burgundy, on a gentle hill near Cluny, something deeply unusual was created in 1940.
+The young Swiss theology student Roger Schutz, later known as Frère Roger, settled in Taizé to offer shelter to people in need.
+What began with taking in refugees became a lifelong project: from this act of solidarity grew a community that still attracts people from all over the world – the Communauté de Taizé.

-Brother Roger's idea was as simple as it was radical: a community that sets a sign of reconciliation in a torn world.
+Frère Roger’s idea was as simple as it was radical: a community that sets a sign of reconciliation in the midst of a divided world.
 Between denominations, nations, and people.
-Today, the community numbers about 100 brothers, Catholics and Protestants from more than 50 countries.
+Today, the Communauté counts about one hundred brothers, Catholics and Protestants from more than fifty countries.
 They live together, share possessions, prayer, and work.
-What unites them is not a dogmatic consensus, but a lived practice of trust, silence, and service to others.
+What unites them is not a dogmatic consensus but a lived practice of trust, silence, and service to others.

-In Taizé, this community becomes tangible week after week.
-Thousands of young people from all over the world travel here for prayer, silence, conversation, and community living.
-There are no lectures, no ready-made answers.
-Instead, the questions that really matter are: "What sustains me in life?"
-"What can I give?"
-"What does hope mean in concrete terms?"
-The brothers accompany this search with great patience, without directing it.
+In Taizé, this community becomes concrete week after week.
+Thousands of young people from all parts of the world travel here.
+For prayer, silence, conversation, and living community.
+There is no instruction, no ready-made answers.
+Instead, questions that truly matter: “What sustains me in life?”, “What can I give?”, “What does hope mean – concretely?”
+The brothers accompany this search with great patience without directing it.

-Three times a day, all visitors gather in the Church of Reconciliation for meditative prayer with the well-known hymns from Taizé .
-These hymns are both simple and powerful: a Bible verse, a melody, repeated in silence and devotion.
-Over the decades, they have been translated into many languages and are now heard in thousands of places around the world, in slums, cathedrals, youth centers, and chapels.
+Three times a day, all visitors gather in the Church of Reconciliation for meditative prayer with the well-known Taizé chants.
+These songs are simple and powerful at the same time: a Bible verse, a melody, repeated in silence and devotion.
+Over the decades, they have been translated into many languages and are now sung in thousands of places worldwide—in slums, cathedrals, youth centers, and chapels.

 But Taizé is more than its music.
-It is a space where diversity does not divide, but unites.
-A place that offers not a spiritual service, but a shared path.
+It is a space where diversity does not divide but connects.
+A place that does not offer a spiritual service but a shared path.

 The brothers themselves live simply.
-They accept no donations, keep no inheritances, and finance themselves exclusively through their own work.
+They do not accept donations, do not keep inheritances, and finance themselves solely through their own work.

-The brothers of Taizé are not only active in France.
+The brothers of Taizé are active not only in France.
 They also live in small fraternities in places of great poverty in Africa, Asia, and Latin America, and currently also in Ukraine.
-Everywhere, they seek closeness to people who are marginalized or have lost everything, accompanying them in their daily lives, without conditions or proselytizing.
-The spirit of Taizé is quiet but constant: It works through listening, through trust, through a gentle presence.
+Everywhere, they seek closeness to people who are marginalized or have lost everything and accompany them in daily life, without conditions, without proselytizing.
+The spirit of Taizé is quiet but persistent: it works through listening, trust, and gentle presence.

-Over the years, Taizé has grown into a worldwide network.
-In many countries, Taizé meetings, youth prayers, and encounters are held, driven by the desire to sow trust where mistrust is growing.
-Amid the confusion of our times, the community reminds us that spirituality does not mean withdrawal, but rather living responsibility.
+Over many years, Taizé has grown into a worldwide network.
+In many countries, there are Taizé meetings, youth prayers, and encounters carried by the desire to sow trust where mistrust grows.
+Amid the complexity of our time, the Communauté reminds us that spirituality does not mean withdrawal but lived responsibility.

-La Poterie de Taizé is part of this special place.
-The brothers have been making ceramics for decades.
-They do this quietly and with great care, using materials provided by the earth around Taizé.
+The La Poterie de Taizé is part of this special place.
+For decades, the brothers have been making ceramics.
+They do this quietly and carefully from the materials that the earth around Taizé provides.
 Working with clay is more than a source of income.
-It is an expression of the community's spirituality: patience, simplicity, devotion.
-All of this is also evident in the work they do with their own hands.
+It expresses the spiritual attitude of the Communauté: patience, simplicity, dedication.
+All of this is also found in working with their own hands.

-Our collaboration with the brothers is characterized by trust and a shared understanding: Quality arises from mindfulness.
-Beauty doesn't require grand gestures.
+Our collaboration with the brothers is marked by trust and a shared understanding: quality arises from mindfulness.
+Beauty does not need grand gestures.
 And work can be a prayer.
-We are very grateful to be able to work with this wonderful community and look forward to a visit to the monastery every year.
-You, too, are cordially invited to Taizé to experience community with the brothers.
+We are very grateful to be able to work with this wonderful community and look forward every year to a visit to the monastery – you are also warmly invited to Taizé to experience community with the brothers.

 www.logo-buch.de/logo-aktiv/wissensbibliothek/christliches-lexikon/taize